lamps-wg/draft-composite-sigs/draft-ietf-lamps-pq-composite-sigs.md

 * **ML-DSA**: MUST be encoded as specified in section 7.2 of [FIPS.204], using a 32-byte seed as the private key.
 The signature and public key format are encoded as specified in section 7.2 of [FIPS.204].
 * **RSA**: the public key MUST be encoded as RSAPublicKey with the `(n,e)` public key representation as specified in A.1.1 of [RFC8017] and the private key representation as RSAPrivateKey specified in A.1.2 of [RFC8017] with version 0 and 'otherPrimeInfos' absent.
 An RSA signature MUST be encoded as specified in section 8.1.1 (for RSASSA-PSS-SIGN) or 8.2.1 (for RSASSA-PCKS1-V1_5-SIGN) of [RFC8017].
-* **ECDSA**: public key MUST be encoded as an uncompressed `ECPoint` as specified in section 2.2 of [RFC5480].
+* **ECDSA**: public key MUST be encoded as an uncompressed `ECPoint` as specified in section 2.2 of [RFC5480], including the leading `0x04` byte to indicate that it is uncompressed.
 A signature MUST be encoded as an `Ecdsa-Sig-Value` as specified in section 2.2.3 of [RFC3279].
 The private key MUST be encoded as ECPrivateKey specified in [RFC5915] without 'NamedCurve' parameter and without 'publicKey' field.
 * **EdDSA**: public key and signature MUST be encoded as per section 3 of [RFC8032] and the private key as CurvePrivateKey specified in [RFC8410].

 All ASN.1 objects SHALL be encoded using DER on serialization.
 For all serialization routines below, when their output values are required to be carried in an ASN.1 structure, they are wrapped as described in {{sec-encoding-to-der}}.